 The quantity of about two rice grains is just about right.
 There is no need to cover the whole IHS.
 Applying too much thermal grease will have negative impact on the cooling performance!

-Take the waterblock and remove the sticker on the copper head.
+Take the waterblock and remove the sticker from the cold plate.

 Align the water block over the mounting screws on the LGA-2011(-3) motherboard with pre-installed CPU.